Hombow/Wall-Fall/Important Locations/Fey-Wild/Boycheq.md

 * Open Tues-Thurs for industry, open Mon-Tues for Adventurers with permission
 * More relaxed than some gates as it's not that commonly used
   * Sometimes used for smuggling as the lumber isn't checked as much
+    * Simbler's Lumber shop is used for this as it is small and ships green wood which hides any fey elements

 ### Berington Lumber Mill
 * The most popular Lumber Mill